thi-ng/umbrella/packages/wasm-api/tpl.readme.md

 // IMPORTANT: any modifications like this are directly
 // applied to the underlying WASM memory... event.mouse.pos[0] = 300;
+// ...or
+event.mouse.pos.set([1, 2]);

+// buffer overflow protection
+event.mouse.pos.set([1, 2, 3]);
+// Uncaught RangeError: offset is out of bounds

 event.mouse.type === EventType.MOUSE
 // true
 ```

 **IMPORTANT:** Field setters are currently only supported for single values,
 incl. enums, strings, structs, unions.
-The latter 2 will always be copied by
+The latter two will always be copied by
 value (mem copy).
 Arrays or slices of strings do not currently provide write
 access...